How Does Coil-Splitting Work?

 Also, depending on your guitar, you can coil tap two humbuckers at once, with one push-pull pot.
 Here are the variations listed below:

-Let’s look at the bottom two images.
+Let’s look at the last set images.
 You can split two humbuckers simultaneously by the same push-pull pot.
 As soon as you pull up, both humbuckers split at the same time.
 If you want independent control over your humbuckers, you need to use two separate push-pull pots, one for each humbucker.

-Note: In the first two examples above, we’re using the “left” side of the switch.
+Note: In the first two examples above, we’re using the “right” side of the switch.
 It really doesn’t matter which side you use – as long as the Ground connection is above it.

 Well, that’s all for now.
 Stay tuned next month for our next article on Resistors in guitars, and Happy New Year!